 Jamie Callan is a Professor at the Language Technologies Institute, a graduate department in Carnegie Mellon's School of Computer Science.
-His research and teaching focus on text-based information retrieval and analysis.
+He has a joint appointment in the School of Information Systems and Management within CMU's Heinz College.
 He also serves as the Director of CMU's M.S. degree in Intelligent Information Systems (MIIS) degree program.